 Because these investments are only open to a select few, companies generally do not have to share their earnings with the public, submit financial statements for audit, or publicly file reports for the investor community to review.
 The decreased level of transparency makes it difficult for outsiders to review accurate and timely information before making an investment decision.

-Opportunity: New technologies like blockchain, digital securities, and other decentralized financial solutions are democratizing this previously concealed market by making it more transparent and accessible.
+Opportunity: New technologies like immutable audit trails, digital securities, and other decentralized financial solutions are democratizing this previously concealed market by making it more transparent and accessible.
 Leaning into new technology and digital solutions will open the private market for new investment, leading to more participants and increased diversity of investors.